venudevops1/AWS/README.md

 test=[***.pem]

-    Once you run the code by giving these variable it will launch the ebs with simple web application as i deployed ad build.
+    Once you run the code by giving these variable it will launch the ebs with simple web application as i deployed.
-It will automatically scale up and scale down through network input.If the network traffic is more than 20,00,000 it will aut- matically launch a new instance and if it is less then it will automatically delete the instance
+It will automatically scale up and scale down through network input.If the network traffic is more than 20,00,000 it will autmatically launch a new instance and if it is less then it will automatically delete the instance